syncfusion-content/javascript-docs/js/api/ejToolbar.md

-Defines the sprite css for the image tag.
+Defines the sprite CSS for the image tag.